GDSL-UL/san/docs/01-overview.md

 ## Assessment

 The final module mark is composed of the *two computational essays*.
 Together they are designed to cover the materials introduced in the entirety of content covered during the semester.

-* Assignment 1 (50%) - for details see Chapters \@ref(points), \@ref(flows) and \@ref(spatialecon)
-* Assignment 2 (50%) - for details see Chapters \@ref(mlm1), \@ref(mlm2), \@ref(gwr) and \@ref(sta)

-*Maximum word count: 2,000 words*, excluding figures and references.
-Both assignments will be similar in format.
+A computational essay is an essay whose narrative is supported by code and computational results that are included in the essay itself.
 Each teaching week, you will be required to address a set of questions relating to the module content covered in that week.
-You should use roughly the same number of words to document your answers each week.
-For assignment 1, for example, you will be required to address questions in Weeks 2, 3 and 4 so we should roughly document your answers in 666 words (= 2,000 / 3) each week.
+You will be required to use the material produced to address each question to build your computational essay.

+Both assignments will be similar in format:

+* Maximum word count: 2,000 words, excluding figures and references.
+* Up to three maps, plot or figures (a figure may include more than one map and/or plot and will only count as one but needs to be integrated in the figure)
+* Up to two tables.

 Assignments need to be prepared in *R Notebook* format and then converted into a self-contained HTML file that will then be submitted via Turnitin.